AttoWeb/attoweb.org/content/about.md

 The entire app is contained in single JavaScript file of (currently) around 250 lines, at least half of which are comments.

 That's as far as I plan to take it.
 At least I hope so.
 Otherwise it will grow into a femto-framework, burgeon into a pico-framework, and finally bloat into a micro-framework.
 And who wants that?

+To do:
+- [ ] Themes page
+- [ ] quickstart page -- basically clone
+- [ ] installation -- describe the structure of this site
+- [ ] plugins -- describe nav plugin. go over plugin loop